GustavoRSSilva/gustavorssilva.github.io/_posts/2020-09-12-why-i-decided-to-fund-a-bitcoin-autoDCA.markdown

 The only case that still holds today us Crypto currency as a store of value.
 Bitcoin is the new gold.

 <!-- Conclusion -->
-I have since stopped betting on everycoin in the hopes that it will dethrone Bitcoin and started to aquiring every monthe at least 100€ worth of Bitcoin
+I have since stopped betting on every coin in the hopes that it will dethrones Bitcoin and started aquiring every monthe at least 100€ worth of Bitcoin
-I want to help You invest in the same way format as I am, in the easiest way possible.
+I want to help You invest in the same way format as I did, in the easiest way possible.
 This is why I joinned <a href="https://hitashi.io/" target="\_blank">Hitashi.io</a>